-Common injuries in such a car accident, depending on the severity of the accident, include fractures, broken bones, bruising, neck injuries, back injuries, and facial injuries.
+Common injuries in a merging accident, depending on the severity of the accident include:

 In severe cases, an accident may result in brain and head injuries, spinal cord injuries, and internal injuries.
 Psychological injuries are another type of injury that must be considered, even if they can’t be determined physically.